Free Download StyleWriter software World's Largest Writing Style, Word Usage, Readability and English Grammar Checker by Editor Software

 StyleWriter offers the advice shown to correct these dubious spellings.

 StyleWriter's spellchecker wordlist specifically excludes words (or highlights them as suspect) if they are so rare that readers are unlikely to have seen them before.
-For example:

 Professional editors refrain from such words, even if the spelling is correct.

 The English language has lots of spelling alternatives.
 Which of the following variations should you use?

 StyleWriter offers comprehensive and dependable advice on thousands of words where you will encounter different spelling alternatives.